The Guilty (2018 film): Remake

 After The Guilty's debut, Möller received requests for remake rights from around the world, but declined personal involvement in any of them, preferring instead to work on new projects.
 In 2018, it was announced that Nine Stories and Jake Gyllenhaal had bought the American rights to The Guilty with Gyllenhaal set to star.
 In 2020, it was announced the film would be directed by Antoine Fuqua and be adapted by Nic Pizzolatto.
 The film was shot at a single Los Angeles location sometime in November.
 Peter Sarsgaard, Ethan Hawke, and Riley Keough were confirmed to join the cast.
-In September 2020, Netflix acquired worldwide distribution rights for the film for $30 million.
+In September 2020, Netflix acquired worldwide distribution rights to the film for $30 million.
+The 2019 Tamil-language film 100 starring Atharvaa, Radha Ravi and Hansika Motwani was loosely based on the film.